kosiachevskyidima-ops/curaitor_agent_docs/docs/source/overview.rst

 It provides:
 - A **web interface** for running the agent.
 - **Model Context Protocol (MCP) inspector** integration to test tools and server connections.

+Check out the Installation section for further information, including how to Quick Start the project.